 To counter the quarantines in 2020, Niantic decided to double the radius within which Trainers could play, making it possible to do so normally from your home.
 It was also a huge advantage for people with disabilities who could now take part in all the activities.
 They reversed their decision since then, under the pressure from players.

-The game has also been cited for being the reason behind several traffic accidents due to drivers playing and not paying attention to the road.
+The game has also been cited as being the reason behind several traffic accidents due to drivers playing and not paying attention to the road.

 Niantic has corrected its mistakes with the locations little by little.
 Still, it is certainly not the company’s fault if players are willing to disrespect important places and trample all over people’s privacy.
 Or follow the law and wait to be out of their car to play.
 This trend was the worst during the summer of 2016.
 But with the fad dying and only real players staying, it got way better.